 Privacy and Data Protection

-Beth George is Of Counsel in the San Francisco office of Wilson Sonsini Goodrich & Rosati, where her practice focuses on the representation of companies in complex cybersecurity and data security matters, including providing advice on legal challenges faced by companies when preparing for and responding to cybersecurity breaches.
+Beth George is a partner in the San Francisco office of Wilson Sonsini Goodrich & Rosati, where her practice focuses on the representation of companies in complex cybersecurity and data security matters, including providing advice on legal challenges faced by companies when preparing for and responding to cybersecurity breaches.

 Beth advises clients on internal and government investigations, privacy and compliance, and responding to law enforcement requests for data.
-In addition, she represents clients in other national security-related areas, including applications before the Committee on Foreign Investment in the United States (CFIUS) and for foreign acquisition of licenses issued by the Federal Communications Commission (FCC).
-Beth currently is a lecturer on surveillance law and technology at the UC Berkeley School of Law, and she serves as a senior adjunct fellow for the New York University School of Law's Center for Law and Security and as an affiliate at Stanford University's Center for International Security and Cooperation (CISAC).
+Her practice includes advising boards on cybersecurity governance and preparing companies for security incidents, including through hosting table top exercises.
+Beth currently is a lecturer on surveillance law and technology at the UC Berkeley School of Law and has previously lectured at Stanford University's law and international policy schools on cyber law and policy and at Stanford Business School on cybersecurity for executives.
+She serves as a senior adjunct fellow for the New York University School of Law's Center for Law and Security and as an affiliate at Stanford University's Center for International Security and Cooperation (CISAC).